-I qualified in 1994 as an elocution teacher.
-Since then I've taught lecturers at Bournemouth University, trainee doctors for the NHS, sports coaches, business people, tele sales personnel, health care workers, stroke victims, at schools and with national charities.
-I specialize in one to one private lessons for children and adults and workshops for businesses.
-In June 2014 I gained my F.V.C.M.(Hons) .I've also written articles for various magazines worldwide, an academic paper and have published three books about speaking with confidence.
+Serena Greenslade is an experienced speech confidence coach from Dorset, UK and she now lives in central Portugal.
+Since1994 when she qualified (A.N.E.A.) as an elocution teacher Serena has taught lecturers at Universities, trainee doctors for the NHS, sports coaches, business people, telephone sales personnel, children, health care workers, stroke victims and staff at national charities.
+Serena specializes in one to one private lessons for children and adults and workshops for businesses.
+In June 2014 she gained her F.V.C.M.(Hons).

 Serena says that she knows how it feels to be uncertain and frightened about speaking.
 She is now qualified to the highest level (Fellowship and Associateship) and is able to help you improve your speaking skills.
 She lives in jeans, laughs a lot and has a hint of a Dorset accent when not teaching but Serena is passionate about her work and incredibly serious (with a huge smile) when it comes to teaching her clients to sound confident.

 When she was about ten, her school had a parents evening where the parents go along and chat to the teachers to find out how their children are getting on.
 During the course of the conversation with her mum, the teacher told her that Serena seemed happy enough but that he couldn't remember speaking to her during the year!
 Serena was an incredibly shy girl.

 As a result of this Serena's mum took her to elocution lessons.

 These lessons gave Serena confidence but didn't change the way she sounds, 'I still have a Dorset accent (although when I teach I lose it) and I strongly believe we shouldn't all sound the same'.